ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/MSP - Plan at the moment.md

 		- [ ] Blocking Windows 11 till on Datto
 		- [ ] Shutdown to be removed
 		- [ ] Description field, can we edit this?
-		- [ ] How do we determine if a machine is off or agent is broken?
+		- [ ] [[PROJECTS/MSP/NOTES/Meeting Service Disks]]How do we determine if a machine is off or agent is broken?